 COML 517 - Communication Practicum: Speech, Writing, Multi-Media (3 credits)

 This course is grounded in the principle that the best learning is experiential, and occurs in the context of a community.
-This practicum is designed to merge theory and praxis and provide practical application of communication knowledge and action with a focus on Public Speaking, Group Processes Writing, and multi-media products.
+This practicum is designed to merge theory and praxis and provide practical application of communication knowledge and action with a focus on public speaking, group processes writing, and multi-media products.
 Students will work to create a website/blog of a community profile that includes speaking, writing, and multi-media components.

 COML 518 - Writing in the Discipline (no credit, co-requisite with COML 508, fee-based lab)